-- 2. It receives a State department of insurance order or directive making it unable to carry out its obligations under this Arrangement, including but not limited to being placed in receivership or run-off status by a State department of insurance. - G. In the event the Act is amended, repealed, expires, or if FEMA is otherwise without authority to continue the Program, FEMA may cancel financial assistance under this Arrangement for any new or renewal business, but the Arrangement will continue for policies in force that shall be allowed to run their term under the Arrangement. - H. If FEMA does not publish the Fiscal Year 2025 Arrangement in the Federal Register on or before April 1, 2024, then FEMA may require the continued performance of all or selected elements of this Arrangement through December 31, 2025, but such extension may not exceed the expiration of the six (6) month period following publication of the Fiscal Year 2025 Arrangement in the Federal Register.
+- and FEMA or, if approved by FEMA, another WYO company, will assume full litigation responsibility. - H. In the event the Act is amended, repealed, expires, or if FEMA is otherwise without authority to continue the Program, FEMA may cancel financial assistance under this Arrangement for any new or renewal business, but the Arrangement will continue for policies in force that shall be allowed to run their term under the Arrangement. - I. If FEMA does not publish the Fiscal Year 2026 Arrangement in the Federal Register on or before April 1, 2025, then FEMA may require the continued performance of all or selected elements of this Arrangement through December 31, 2026, but such extension may not exceed the expiration of the six (6) month period following publication of the Fiscal Year 2026 Arrangement in the Federal Register.